Back to jobs

 These aren't solved problems—they're questions we're actively figuring out through rigorous experimentation.

 You've trained large-scale diffusion models and developed strong intuitions about what matters.
-You understand that at research scale, every design choice has tradeoffs, and the only way to know which ones are worth making is through careful ablation.
-You're as comfortable debugging distributed training failures at 3am as you are presenting research findings to the team.
+You know that at research scale, every design choice has tradeoffs, and the only way to know which ones are worth making is through careful ablation.
+You're comfortable debugging distributed training issues and presenting research findings to the team.

 You likely have:

-• Hands-on experience training large-scale diffusion models for image and video data—the kind where you've hit every failure mode and learned what actually matters
+• Hands-on experience training large-scale diffusion models for image and video data, with practical knowledge of common failure modes and what matters most in training

 • Experience fine-tuning diffusion models for specialized applications—upscalers, inpainting, outpainting, or other tasks where understanding the domain matters as much as understanding the architecture